civo/cli/README.md

 generate a new key](https://www.civo.com/learn/ssh-key-basics) according to your particular circumstances, if you do not have a suitable SSH key yet.

 #### Uploading a New SSH Key
 You will need the path to your public SSH Key to upload a new key to Civo.
-The usage is as follows: `civo sshkey upload NAME /path/to/FILENAME`
+The usage is as follows: `civo ssh create NAME --key /path/to/FILENAME`

 #### Listing Your SSH Keys
-You will be able to list the SSH keys known for the current account holder by invoking `civo sshkey list`:
+You will be able to list the SSH keys known for the current account holder by invoking `civo ssh list`:
 ```
 $ civo sshkeys
 +--------------------------------------+------------------+----------------------------------------------------+